IBM/core-dump-handler/README.md

 4. Core dumps can contain sensitive runtime data and the storage bucket access must be managed accordingly.

-5. Object storage keys are stored as environment variables in the daemonset
+5. Object storage keys are stored as secrets and used as environment variables in the daemonset

 ## Resources Required
 The IBM Cloud Core Dump Handler requires the following resources on each worker node to run successfully: